adc-trust-ai/adc-trust-ai.github.io/_pages/trust.md

 `TRUST` is my flagship Ph.D. project in Trustworthy AI.
 It achieves comparable accuracy to state-of-the-art machine learning algorithms - including black box models like Random Forest - while remaining fully interpretable.
 Current version solves regression problems (variants like time series only experimentally).
-An extension to multiclass classification is in the horizon.
+Extensions to multiclass classification and beta regression are in the horizon.

 ## Free version
 - Complete core functionality including main visualization and explainability tools